 - 1. The instructor becomes a better "explainer" because he or she has some insight into what students are thinking. - 2.
-The instructor uses class time more efficiently by focusing on topics that are giving students the most trouble. - 3.
-The instructor teaches more enthusiastically because JiTT is a significant change in teaching techniques.
+The instructor uses class time more efficiently by focusing on topics that are giving students the most trouble.

+3. The instructor teaches more enthusiastically because JiTT is a significant change in teaching techniques.

+III.
 Conclusions

-JiTT is a teaching and learning strategy which gives the instructor the opportunity to listen to students as much as students listen to faculty.
+JITT is a teaching and learning strategy which gives the instructor the ability to listen to students as much as students listen to faculty.
 It allows the instructor to find out what students are thinking and if they understand the material presented during the lecture.
-In reviewing students' answers, the instructor will be able to better gauge at what point they were ready to discuss the material.
-From the answers, it was clear to the instructor that some students have read the assignment and have a deeper understanding of the material.
-The instructor will be able to skip introductory material and build on the ideas that students were already thinking about, but maybe not articulated or realized.
+In reviewing students' answers, the instructor was able to better gauge at what point they were ready to being discussing the construction contract documents.
+From the answers, it was clear to the instructor that some students have read the assignment and have a deeper understanding of the construction contract documents.
+The instructor was able to skip introductory material and build on the some ideas that students were already thinking about, but maybe not articulated or realized, by introducing some very general concepts of construction contract documents in this portion of the class.

-A survey was administered to 24 students in the Specs, Contracts, and Codes class (CNET 276) and analyzed.
+A new survey was administered to 24 students in the CNET 276 class and analyzed.
 The results of the survey data are as follows: